GenomicsAotearoa/hts_workshop_mpi/docs/level1/13_shell_manipulation.md

 A!@B!BBB@ABAB#########!!!!!!!######
 ```

+!!! note ""

->If you want to learn more about the FASTQ file format, and what these symbols mean see the brief description document [here](../supplementary/fastq_format.md)
+    If you want to learn more about the FASTQ file format, and what these symbols mean see the brief description document [here](../supplementary/fastq_format.md)

 ---